Hvelvigen/homelab/systems/linux/ubuntu/ssh-configuration.md

 - If you break SSH: revert the last change in `sshd_config`, restart the service, test again

 Simple habits that prevent complicated evenings.

+## Recipe Building
+This guide forms the **Access & Security Baseline** component for recipe-style builds.
+Use it after the Post-Installation Configuration step and before any service-host or application setup.